lleewwiiss/Distributed-Tensorflow-Template/README.md

     This project includes settings for the python formatter Black.
 The settings for black should be defined in the [pyproject.toml](pyproject.toml) file
 - ### MyPy
-    This project includes settings for the python option static type check Mypy.
+    This project includes settings for the python optional static type check Mypy.
 The settings are defined in [mypy.ini](mypy.ini) you can define files to ignore in here.
 - ### Pre-commit
     This project includes settings for pre-commit hooks to run flake8, black and mypy.
 The settings are defined in [.pre-commit-config.yaml](.pre-commit-config.yaml).
-To maintain good code quality it is recommended to install and use pre-commit, which runs these tools each time you commit, ensuring they pass before you can push.
+To maintain good code quality it is recommended you install and use pre-commit, which runs these tools each time you commit, ensuring they pass before you can push.
-    If you are wanting to use this, make sure the other tools are installed using pip then run:
+    If you are wanting to use this, make sure the other tools are installed using pip then run within your model folder:
 ```bash
 pip install pre-commit
 pre-commit install
 ```
 - ### Setup
-    Update the [setup.py](setup.py) and [requirements.txt](requirements.txt) for your project, specifying any packages that you need for your project.
+    Update the [setup.py](setup.py) details and [requirements.txt](requirements.txt) for your project, specifying any packages that you need for your project.

 # Contributing